-Validation checks whether an input — say on a web form — complies with specific policies and constraints (for example, single quotation marks).
+Conversely, validation checks whether an input — say on a web form — complies with specific policies and constraints (such as, single quotation marks).
 For example, consider the following input:

 <input id="num" name="num" type="number" />

 If there’s no validation, nothing prevents an attacker from exploiting the form by entering unexpected inputs instead of an expected number.
-He or she could also try to execute code directly if submitted forms are stored in a database, which is pretty common.
+They could also try to execute code directly if submitted forms are stored in a database, which is common.

 Why You Should Use Input Sanitization and Validation

-The most common techniques used against weak inputs are probably cross-site scripting (XSS) attacks, which involves attackers injecting malicious scripts into otherwise trustworthy websites.
+The most common techniques used against weak inputs are XSS attacks, where attackers inject malicious scripts into otherwise trustworthy websites.

-Some XSS attacks are more obvious than others, which means that even if you take the time to sanitize and validate your inputs, a skilled attacker might still find a way to inject malicious code under specific conditions.
+Some XSS attacks are more obvious than others.
+If you take the time to sanitize and validate your inputs, a skilled attacker might still find a way to inject malicious code under specific conditions.

 A classic attack demo consists of injecting the following script in a weak input, where the placeholder ‘XSS’ is arbitrary JavaScript: